libing-milly/covey.town/FEATURES.md

 User can view the profiles of other logged in players in the same room by clicking on the `Players Profile` button on the bottom right of the menu bar.
 A side bar will show on the right of the window with a list of username.
 User can view other players' profiles by clicking on the username.

+### Back-end features
+1. Added MongoDB to store the user account information and the profile information belongs to the user.
+2. Implemented a user service as a middle man to connect the front-end with the database